27629678/myblogs/Swift Leanning Tips.md

 foo(statusCode)	// compiling error, value of not unwrapped;
 // did you mean to use "!" or "?" ?

-foo(statusCode!)
+foo(statusCode!) 	// Implicitly Unwrapped Optionals

-// unitary ! operator only apply on unitary ? operator decorated variable, unwrap the variable as mentioned before
+// unitary ! operator only apply on unitary ? operator decorated variable, force unwrap the variable as mentioned before

 /// A type that can represent either a `Wrapped` value or `nil`, the absence
 /// of a value.